bourquejulien/devops-cs2024-team-exemple/README-EN.md

 You must create Helm charts to deploy your container to a Kubernetes cluster.

 The charts should allow you to:
-- Deploy your service from the ACR (Azure Container Registry) provided to you (the image will be push during the next step).
+- Deploy your service from the provided ACR (Azure Container Registry), the image will be push during the next step
-- Add a Kubernetes service to access your pod.
+- Add a Kubernetes service to access your pod
-- Add an Ingress to access your service from outside and thus interact with it.
+- Add an Ingress to access your service from outside and thus interact with it
-- Add a Service to allow the other cluster (the one with the AI) to access yours.
+- Add a Service to allow the other cluster (AI cluster) to access yours

 The other cluster will try to access yours at address: 10.30.10.10.
 The service allowing access to your pod from the other cluster is similar to the one provided.
 However, it is advisable to take a look at the following annotations: